fredrikbaberg/ha-3dprinter-addons/3dprinter-octoprint/DOCS.md

 I have tried to find a solution to this, without success.
 Therefore I decided to disable the option, as it just leads to frustration.

 If someone is able to find a working configuration, please let me know.

+If you need remote access, have a look at [remote access plugins for OctoPrint](https://plugins.octoprint.org/topics/remote_access/).
+Remember to **NEVER** directly portforward your OctoPrint instance to the internet!